-It is possible to perform massage for constipation relief at home without equipment.
-It involves gentle pressure on the muscles and organs involved in passing waste.
+Massage can be a home remedy for constipation relief.
+It involves applying gentle pressure, stroking, kneading and other techniques on the muscles and organs involved in passing waste.

-Massages are not generally dangerous, could provide relief and improve well-being, regardless of whether they help with constipation, so it may be worth trying.
+Massage is not generally dangerous and could provide relief and improve well-being, regardless of whether it helps with constipation, so it may be worth trying.

 This article explores which massage techniques may relieve constipation and how to perform them.